 This is a shame because, in spite of its clunky looks, this is a finely engineered and well designed camera.

-As a single lens reflex camera, there is a retracting mirror mounted inside the box and a huge 9×9 ground glass on top marked with frame lines for both 6×9 orientations of the back.
+As a single lens reflex camera, there is a hinged mirror mounted inside the box and a huge 9×9 ground glass on top marked with frame lines for both 6×9 orientations of the back.

 Most Makiflex shipped with a back to accommodate a 6×9 standard Plaubel roll film holder with dark slide.
 This back has the part number MX 1/521.
 Also available was a rear board that allowed the use of standard 4×5 double sheet film holders, producing a 9×9 square image.
 This board has the part number MX 1/538.
 The complete list of available backs is as follows: